jsafrane/kubecon2019na/talk.md

 ## Kubernetes AWS cloud provider device allocator

   * Re-using a device that was just released can lead to volume *attaching* forever.
-      * Queue of free device names.
+      * LRU of free device names.
 --
   * Node is unusable after force-detach.
       * Don't force-detach volumes on AWS!
       * Tainting nodes where attach times out.
----

-# Volumes not attached / detached on AWS
-## Mounted volumes are *detaching* forever
-### Why?
-* Mounted volumes cannot be detached.
-* Mount leaks into other containers due to mount propagation.

-### How we fixed it?
-* `oci-umount` hook in container runtime.

 ---

 # Volumes not attached / detached on AWS